rpicard/explore-flask/10-storing-data.md

 db = SQLAlchemy(app)
 ```

 Initialize and configure your Flask app then use it to initialize your SQLAlchemy database handler.
+We are going to use an instance folder for our database configuration so we should use the `instance_relative_config` option when initializing the app and then call `app.config.from_pyfile`.
 Then you can define your models.

 _myapp/models.py_
 ```